 - The easiest way is to start straightening on the bottom.
 Separate a layer of hair just above your neck and clip the rest of it up so that it’s not in the way.
 Now separate that layer into two parts and bring it in the front so that you see what you’re doing.

 - Take the first section from the left side and run the flat iron from top to bottom.
 If the strands are not completely straight from the first run, repeat it a few more times.
 Do the same for the right side.

 - Repeat this process and section off layer by layer, going higher up.

 - When you reach the top of your ears, start sectioning off the hair from one side going to the other.
 Now, take the first strand from your left temple and straighten it.
 Repeat the same process, moving to the right, until you reach the other temple.

 - Make sure that all your locks are straightened and even.
 Your extensions should look natural and seamless.
 And that’s it, you’re done straightening human hair extensions!

 In order to protect your hair and increase the lifespan of your extensions, we recommend that you straighten it as little as possible.

-Don’t do it every day and always apply a heat protectant.
-Otherwise, you risk damaging your wefts by the heat and they will not last you as long as you would wish.
-Also, if you’re not that skilled in using a flat iron, ask a friend to help you, or go to a salon to have it done professionally.
+Don’t do it every day, and always apply a heat protectant.
+Otherwise, you risk damaging your wefts by the heat, and they will not last you as long as you would wish.
+Also, if you’re not skilled in using a flat iron, ask a friend to help you or go to a salon to do it professionally.

 3 How to Straighten Hair Extensions without Hot Tools?